BEinCPPS/idas-opcua-agent/README.md

 3. Launch the simulated Server: ```node bin/simple_server.js```
 4. Look at the on-screen log for any problems
 5. Once the server has initialized itself, take note of the endpoint: look at **endpointUrl** log line on the screen (something like "```opc.tcp://<machine_name>:<port>```")
-6. Leave the terminal session running: you can shut down the Server anytime by pressing CTRL+C
+6. Leave the terminal session running
 7. Open a new and separate terminal session
 8. ```cd to <your_project_dir>/idas-opcua-agent```
 9. Launch the Agent: ```node index.js -e "endpointUrl"``` (e.g., ```node index.js -e "opc.tcp://UbuntuDesk:26543"```
 10. Look at the on-screen log for any problems, and enjoy yourself :wink:
+11. You can shut down the Server or the Agent anytime by pressing CTRL+C

 ###License